 The Company has a substantial capital investment in seismic data acquisition equipment.
 The development by manufacturers of seismic equipment of newer technology systems or component parts that have significant competitive advantages over seismic systems and component parts now in use could have an adverse effect on the Company's ability to profitably lease and sell its existing seismic equipment.
+Significant improvements in technology may also require the Company to recognize an asset impairment charge to its lease pool investment, and to correspondingly invest significant sums to upgrade or replace its existing lease pool with newer-technology equipment demanded by its customers.

 During the fiscal year ended January 31, 1999, the Company recorded a pretax asset impairment charge of \$15.1 million.
-Included in this charge is a \$900,000 lower of cost or market adjustment related to certain seismic equipment assets classified as inventory.
 The non-cash asset impairment charge was recorded in accordance with SFAS No. 121, which requires that long-lived assets and certain identifiable intangibles held and used by the Company be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-The severity as well as the duration of the current oil and gas industry downturn is such an event.
-The Company's review of its long-lived assets indicated that the carrying value of certain of the Company's seismic equipment lease pool and inventory assets was more than the estimated undiscounted future net cash flows.
+The severity as well as the duration of the recent oil and gas industry downturn was such an event.
+The Company's review of its long-lived assets indicated that the carrying value of certain of the Company's seismic equipment lease pool assets was more than the estimated undiscounted future net cash flows.
 As such, under SFAS No. 121, the Company wrote down those assets to their estimated fair market value based on discounted cash flows using an effective rate of 8.0%.
-Undiscounted future net cash flows were calculated based on individual types of seismic equipment using projected future utilization and lease rates over the estimated remaining useful lives of the assets.
-The Company's seismic equipment assets have been historically depreciated over 3-10 years.
-The impairment was recorded based on certain estimates and projections as stipulated in SFAS No. 121.
 There can be no assurance that the Company will not record asset impairment charges under SFAS No. 121 in the future.